catseye/Oxcart/README.md

 continuation-passing concatenative language sounded like an interesting thing in its own right.

-Later when I began thinking about how one would make continuation-passing concatenative language, I immediately hit a wall: how do you compose two functions written in continuation-passing style?
+After Wagon was finished, I began thinking about how one would make continuation-passing concatenative language, but I immediately hit a wall: how do you compose two functions written in continuation-passing style?

 So I sat down and worked it out.
 Maybe you can do it, I thought, if you